-One of the major mistakes that researchers tend to make when it comes to introversion is that they mindlessly segregate introverts according to thinking, social and restrained categories, without taking it into consideration that they are not simply exclusive to only these three kinds.
+One of the major mistakes that researchers tend to make when it comes to introversion is that they mindlessly segregate introverts according to thinking, social and restrained categories, without taking into consideration that they are not simply exclusive to only these three kinds.

-Here Are The 4 Types Of Introverts According To Jungian Psychology
+4 Types Of Introverts According To Jungian Psychology

 1. Introverted Sensors

-When it comes to introverted sensors, the reality is a series of physical experiences and observations, that they can sift through and arrange when they are alone.
-The introverts who belong to this category are extremely detail-oriented and meticulous, and love it when everything is organized, are in the right order, and are clean, including themselves.
+When it comes to introverted sensors, reality is a series of physical experiences and observations, that they can sift through and arrange when they are alone.
+The introverts who belong to this category are extremely detail-oriented and meticulous, and love it when everything is organized, in the right order, and are clean, including themselves.

 They are smart and observant when it comes to noticing patterns over time, to predict future outcomes.
 They have immense respect for societal and social conventions and are traditional by nature.
 Tradition means to them a lot, and they hate breaking rules.

-When an introverted sensor is alone, they like thinking and reflecting on previous experiences, planning out everything beforehand, and most importantly, do everything in their power to maintain order in their lives, and their surrounding environment.
+When an introverted sensor is alone, they like thinking and reflecting on previous experiences, planning out everything beforehand, and most importantly, doing everything in their power to maintain order in their lives, and their surrounding environment.

 2. Introverted Feelers

-For introverted feelers, the reality is a series of experiences that are subjective and must be explored and internalized to know the true meaning of them.
+For introverted feelers, reality is a series of experiences that are subjective and must be explored and internalized to know the true meaning of them.
 Feeling introverts are highly intelligent and creative people who use their solitude to create beautiful and deep music, art, and poetry.
 They try to understand the world and society by experiencing every part of it deeply, and then come up with a moral code for making future decisions.

-Among the different types of introverts, they are the ones who passionate about social justice and have the ability to feel the pain of the victims wronged by society and societal conventions.
+Among the different types of introverts, they are the ones who are passionate about social justice and have the ability to feel the pain of the victims wronged by society and societal conventions.
 Feeling introverts are people who feel everything happening in the world on a much deeper level, compared to other people.
 Happiness, pain, anger – they feel everything very deeply.

-When feeling introverts stay alone, they think and contemplate on all their past experiences, and try to bare a deeper meaning of those experiences.
+When feeling introverts stay alone, they think and contemplate all their past experiences, and try to bare a deeper meaning of those experiences.
 They also get lost in their wild imaginations and come up with many interesting ideas which they can use in the future.
 They are people who express their feelings, and sentiments through something artistic and deep.

 3. Introverted Thinkers

-When it comes to thinking introverts, the reality is a series of intentional truths that must be organized meticulously and fitted into a bigger system of undeniable, and coherent facts.
+When it comes to thinking introverts, reality is a series of intentional truths that must be organized meticulously and fitted into a bigger system of undeniable, and coherent facts.
 They are extremely logical and pragmatic people, who are always trying to educate themselves, and acquire as much information as they can, in order to differentiate between right and false information.